snacktavish/TreeUpdatingComparison/answers/Exercise_answers.md

 OpenTree: (((Alligator, Caiman),(Gallus, Taeniopygius)),(((Emys, Chelonius), Caretta), Phyrnops));
 Iqtree: (((Alligator, Caiman),(((Emys, Chelonius), Caretta), Phyrnops)),(Gallus, Taeniopygius));

+**Q** *Is there anything surprisng about these relationships?
+(The answer probably depends on your pre-existing herp phylogeny knowledge :P)*

+'lizards' are not a monophyletic group!

 **Q** *What are the relationships among these taxa?*